Gare du Palais: History

-From 1850, the rail revolution is expanding through Quebec Province and all of Canada.
-Quebec City stays isolated on St. Lawrence River north shore; two private companies fail to get financing while Grand Trunk Railway lobbies against it in London.
-Finally, Quebec City grants 1 $ million to North Shore Railway (NSR), founded by Quebec's bourgeoisie, to connect Quebec and Montreal by rail.
-Around 1872, the NSR builds the first Palais Station.
-In 1875, the lack of funds drives the NSR to transfer its assets to the Quebec Government which founds the Quebec, Montreal, Ottawa & Occidental Railway (QMO&OR).
+From 1850, the rail revolution was expanding through Quebec Province and all of Canada.
+Quebec City stayed isolated on St. Lawrence River north shore; two private companies failed to get financing while Grand Trunk Railway lobbied against the possible competition in London.
+Finally, Quebec City granted $1 million to North Shore Railway (NSR), founded by Quebec's bourgeoisie, to connect Quebec and Montreal by rail.
+Around 1872, the NSR built the first Palais Station.
+In 1875, the lack of funds drove the NSR to transfer its assets to the Quebec Government which founded the Quebec, Montreal, Ottawa & Occidental Railway (QMO&OR).
 By the end of 1877, the QMO&OR had built the railway between Quebec and Ottawa.
 From 1880 to 1890, the Quebec and Lake St-John Railway (QLSJR) joined the QMO&OR to enter Quebec City from the west and reach Palais Station as indicated on the time tables of the period.
-In 1882, the QMO&OR sells the Montreal-Ottawa line to the Canadian Pacific Railway (CPR) and, the Quebec-Montreal line in 1885.
+In 1882, the QMO&OR sold the Montreal-Ottawa line to the Canadian Pacific Railway (CPR) and, the Quebec-Montreal line in 1885.

-In 1915, the CPR built the actual station designed by architect H. E. Prindel in the "Château de la Loire" style.
+In 1915, the CPR built the present station designed by architect H. E. Prindel in the "Château de la Loire" style.
 "The exterior of the building was of Argenteuil granite, Deschambault limestone and Citadel brick with high sloping roofs of copper.
 A 40 foot window over the entrance contained the arms of seven of the historic names of Quebec: Montmagny, de Tracy, Beauharnois, Montcalm, Wolfe, Frontenac and Talon.
 At the bases of its turrets were cartouches bearing the French fleur de lys, the Tudor rose, the Scottish thistle and the Irish shamrock, respectively.
 High upon the roof was an ornamental clock with a dial eight feet in diameter topped with the city’s arms.
 The ticket lobby measured 65 x 45 feet with a clearance of 60 feet to a stained glass skylight inset with a map of the CPR.
 The concourse/waiting room measured 125 x 62 feet and 40 feet high.
 Cast into the interior brickwork on the walls were embossed heraldic symbols of the founding races".